SitePen/dgrid/doc/usage/Styling-dgrid.md

 * `dgrid-header-scroll`: Applied to the node in the top right corner of a Grid, above the vertical scrollbar

-The following generic class names are also available for generic skinning (following the jQuery ThemeRoller convention):
+When `addUiClasses` is set to `true` (the default), the following generic class names are also available for generic skinning (following the jQuery ThemeRoller convention):

 * `ui-widget-content`: Applied to each dgrid list or grid at the top element
 * `ui-widget-header`: Applied to the element that contains the header rendering